Vaniyambadi: Transport

+On February 12, 1981, three trains—Trivandrum Mail, Yercaud Express and a goods train were involved in a crash that left 20 dead and at least 50 injured.

+According to news reports, the couplings of a goods train had snapped and the loose wagons slipped onto a second line.
+The Trivandrum Mail (No 20 Madras Mail) crashed into the wagons and derailed.

+Higher educational institutions

 The city is the home for some of the prestigious century-old educational institutions.
-Due to their reputation, students from the surrounding towns of Ambur, Tirupattur, Jolarpet and Alangayam travel here to pursue their higher education.
+Due to their reputation, students from the surrounding towns of Ambur, Tirupattur, Jolarpet, Pallikonda, Gudiyattam and Alangayam travel here to pursue their higher education.
 They are listed below: